-We learned a lot from our experience with COVID-19.
-We rely on Health & Safety guidance from the Centers for Disease Control, the Connecticut Department of Education and the Connecticut Association of Independent Schools.
+We rely on Health & Safety guidance from the Centers for Disease Control, the Connecticut Department of Education, and the Connecticut Association of Independent Schools.
 It is important to recognize that all health and safety risks posed by COVID-19 and other communicable diseases cannot be eliminated despite the implementation of reasonable and age-appropriate precautions and protocols.
 We rely on families to help keep everyone at school safe by doing their part to keep sick children home.

 Please keep your child home if he/she has symptoms of illness.
 Fever, a sore throat, a cough or greenish colored discharge from the nose are clear signs of illness.
-In the event of fever that is not related to COVID-19, students may return to school after they are fever-free for 24 hours without the use of fever reducers.
-(Please note that the duration of time a child must remain out of school for fever related to COVID-19 is different).
+Students may return to school after they are fever-free for 24 hours without the use of fever reducers.
 When students come to school sick, they jeopardize the health of their schoolmates, faculty and staff.
 The school may send a child exhibiting symptoms home.

 Parents should notify the school in the morning if their child is sick and will not be coming to school.
-If your child has a communicable disease, i.e., strep throat, G.I. ailments, respiratory illnesses, etc., please notify the school, this information will be relayed to the school nurse consult, who will track instances of communicable diseases.
+If your child has a communicable disease, i.e., strep throat, G.I. ailments, respiratory illnesses, etc., please notify the school.

-➤ When to keep your child home from school:
+When to keep your child home from school: